fulldotdev/starter/src/content/pages/blog/example-post3.md

   title: Working with the Content Layer in Fulldev UI
   description: Explore how to effectively use the content layer in your Fulldev UI projects.

-tagline: "2024-07-10"
 heading: Working with the Content Layer in Fulldev UI
-text: Learn how to structure and manage your content efficiently using Fulldev UI's content layer.
+description: Learn how to structure and manage your content efficiently using Fulldev UI's content layer.
 ---

 ## Mastering the Content Layer